Florida USDA Home Loan Requirements

 USDA offers to lend on most kinds of homes.
 A single-family unit, a condo, or a PUD can be considered for the loan as long as they are in a rural area.
 The home can be an existing or a recently completed new construction home.

-Added Benefits of the USDA Loan
+Added Benefits of the USDA Program

 - The seller of the home may pay a portion of the closing costs.
 Sellers are allowed to pay up to 6% of the home’s selling price in concessions.

-Along with the no down payment option, the added benefits of this program make it a very attractive offer for numerous home buyers.
+Along with the no down payment option, the added benefits of this program make it a very attractive offer for numerous buyers.

-Refinance
+USDA Refinance

 - The borrower(s) may not have any late mortgage payments within the most recent 12 months

-- The term for the new mortgage will be a 30 year fixed
+- The term for the new mortgage will be a 30-year fixed

 - The new mortgage will include all closing costs as well as the balance of the current mortgage, resulting in no cash out-of-pocket for the borrower